matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/contract-development.md

 ### Other considerations

+- `tx.origin`
-- **tx.origin usage:** `tx.origin` is a global variable in Solidity that returns the address of the account that sent the transaction.
+A global variable in Solidity that returns the address of the account that sent the transaction.
-It is supported on zkSync Era, but if a custom account interacts with a contract that uses this, the transactions will fail.
+It is supported by zkSync Era, but if a custom account interacts with a contract that uses it, the transactions will fail.
-We also discourage its usage, as it can pose a threat to a phishing attack that can drain a contract of all funds.
+We discourage its usage as it is vulnerable to phishing attacks that can drain a contract of all funds.
 Read more about [tx.origin phishing and other vulnerabilities](https://hackernoon.com/hacking-solidity-contracts-using-txorigin-for-authorization-are-vulnerable-to-phishing)

+- 'ecrecover'
-- **ecrecover usage:** If you are using 'ecrecover' to validate a signature of a user account, note that zkSync Era comes with native account abstraction support.
-It is highly recommended not to rely on the fact that the account has an ECDSA private key attached to it, since it may be ruled by a multisig and use another signature scheme.
+Use zkSync Era's native account abstraction support for signature validation instead of this function.
+We recommend not relying on the fact that an account has an ECDSA private key, since the account may be governed by multisig and use another signature scheme.
 Read more about [zkSync Account Abstraction support](../../developer-guides/aa.md)